What are the Pros and Cons of Mobile Technology in Healthcare

-Patient monitoring not only allows quick reactions in emergency situations, but can also help determine the disease in the first place and predict how it will pace in the future.
-However, with this much of medical data, a doctor needs a skill of interpreting it right: such large amount of data can sometimes cause more confusion than clarity.
+Patient monitoring not only allows quick reactions in emergency situations but can also help determine the disease in the first place and predict how it will pace in the future.
+However, with this much medical data, a doctor needs the skill of interpreting it right: such a large amount of data can sometimes cause more confusion than clarity.

 However, deep learning and big data are the most helpful mhealth technologies that help to derive meaningful conclusions from the data and determine the tendencies, that can help doctors make more accurate assumptions and choose individual treatment for diseases where one size truly doesn’t fit all.